react-cosmos/react-cosmos/docs/README.md

 ## Getting started

-Choose a guide for integrating with a specific bundler, framework, or a custom setup.
+Choose a dedicated guide for integrating with a specific bundler, framework, or a custom setup:

 - [Vite](getting-started/vite.md)
 - [Webpack](getting-started/webpack.md)